PerfEasy-Git/Sudoku-Policies/PRIVACY_POLICY.md

 ### 7.1 Access and Control

 You have the right to:
-- Access your personal data
+- Access your local game data (stored on your device)
-- Request deletion of your data
+- Request deletion of your data (uninstall app or clear app data)
-- Opt out of data collection (where applicable)
+- Opt out of personalized advertising (device settings)
-- Disable advertising personalization
+- Reset your advertising ID (device settings)
-- Reset your advertising ID
+- Contact us for privacy inquiries

 ### 7.2 Advertising Controls